stanford-cs248/draw-svg/README.md

 #### OS X/Linux Build Instructions

 If you are working on OS X and do not have CMake installed, we recommend installing it through [Homebrew](http://brew.sh/): `$ brew install cmake`.
+Note that the following command assumes you've already installed the Homebrew package manager available at: <http://brew.sh/>.
 You may also need the freetype package `$ brew install freetype`.

 If you are working on Linux, you should be able to install dependencies with your system's package manager as needed (you may need cmake and freetype, and possibly others).